johanmodin/poe-neural-pricer/README.md

 ### Details
 The application downloads specified items that are listed on PoE.
 The items' prices are then converted to a common currency, namely Chaos orbs, by downloading the current currency rates for the specified league.

-The items attributes are then encoded to integers with a labeller and saved as a numpy array consisting of categories along with the target prices.
+The items attributes are encoded to integers with a labeller which are used to place values at the respective index in a feature array that is generated for the item.
+The feature arrays are saved along with the target prices as [(X,y)] numpy arrays.
 This data may then be fed to the neural network.

-Future improvements that could make this tool more useful would be:
+Future improvements that could make this tool more useful:
-* Making the data sparser to decrease the feature length as it currently may be a very large 1D array
+* Making the data sparser to significantly decrease the feature length as it currently may be a very large 1D array.
-* Use models with, for the task, better architectures than the current one (which is just sort of a default model)
+* Use models with, for the task, better architectures than the current one (which is just sort of a default model).
+Perhaps  convolutional layers could be used if the feature arrays were differently arranged.
 * "Ignore item listings that are older than x"-option.
 Currently, the db contains listings that are years old and which likely corrupts the data.
-* Unify how attributes are encoded.
+* Unify how item attributes are encoded.
 Some are simply true/false whilst others contain values, some with several values, etc.